prasser/swtknob/README.md

 Example
 ------

-In the following example, a knob is created with an integer scale for values in the range [20,60].
+In the following example, a knob is created for integers in the range [20,60].
 When the knob's selection is changed, the current value is displayed in a label.

 ```Java
 // Create Knob